General Maintenance Guidelines

 After feeling the underside, pull your hand out from beneath the belt and rub your fingers together.
 If the belt is properly lubricated, your fingers should feel greasy—similar to the feeling of applying lotion or having candle wax on your fingers.
 If the belt is not lubricated, your fingers will be dry.

 If the walking belt has lost its lubrication, replacement lubrication kits can be ordered to remedy the problem.
-It is highly advised that you only purchase the lubrication produced by ICON Health and Fitness.
-Off-brand lubrication may not be designed for the high levels of friction that treadmills generate and it could cause further problems for the machine.
+It is highly advised that you only purchase the lubrication produced by iFIT Health & Fitness Australia Pty Ltd. Off-brand lubrication may not be designed for the high levels of friction that treadmills generate and it could cause further problems for the machine.
 Lubrication is available in 1-Tube and 3-Tube kits.
 Both kits include instructions on how to apply lubrication to the walking belt.
 A step-by-step video guide on applying lubrication can also be found here.

 If the underside of the walking belt is smooth, you may need a new belt.
 To order a replacement belt, you will need to know the model number of your machine.
 This can be found on the front cover of the owner’s manual for your machine.
 Once you know the model number of your machine, please visit our parts and manuals page to order a replacement.
 The new belt will come pre-lubricated and will include instructions on how to install it.
 A step-by-step video guide on replacing a walking belt can also be found here.